 - Cheese: I use cheddar cheese, but Monterey Jack and Colby are also great options.

-See the recipe card for complete instructions and ingredient amounts.
+See the recipe card for a complete list of ingredients and measurements.

-Expert Tips
+Abbey's Expert Tips

 - Prepare the salad components in advance.
 The pickled onions, bacon, hard-boiled eggs, and dressing will keep for several days in the fridge.